BenjamooseCalto/SlasherBot/README.md

 Inside the modules folder is slasherUtils.py, this is where I keep all of my custom functions/classes for the bot.
 It's a little bit barren right now, as I made it when I was still fairly new to Python, so I've figured out better ways to do pretty much everything in there.
 Figured I'd keep it for historical purposes. :)

-Below I'll explain each module, and if you are a recruiter that was sent here via my Resume, I'd love to hear your thoughts on this project!
+Below I'll explain each module, and if you were sent here via my Resume, I'd love to hear your thoughts on this project!

 ## Starship API